 The resistances of electrodes Ra and Rb were measured using 4-terminal sensing method.

-The actuator was excited with step voltage while the propagation of voltage along the actuator was measured by attaching 2-3 pairs of additional terminals onto the surface of the actuator, see [DM], The collected data was fitted against the equation (11) in order to obtain the values of C, G and W and μ assuming that λ=0 and that Ra, Rb and L are known.
+The actuator was excited with step voltage while the propagation of voltage along the actuator was measured by attaching 2-3 pairs of additional terminals onto the surface of the actuator, see [5], The collected data was fitted against the equation (11) in order to obtain the values of C, G and W and μ assuming that λ=0 and that Ra, Rb and L are known.

 In Section 4 we demonstrated that for a short period after the step input voltage the difference between the behavior of strain and charge is inconsiderable.
 This presumption helps to determine λ and k by fitting the first few seconds of the experimentally recorded bending against the equation (15).